-Stars with different initial masses and metallicities contribute to the production of elements.
-Low- and intermediate-mass stars contribute over longer time scales to the chemical evolution of the interstellar medium than massive stars, firstly during the advanced hydrostatic phases via a stellar wind, then mainly in the asymptotic giant branch phase \cite[AGB e.g.,][]{iben:83,busso:99,herwig:05} and possibly later as progenitors of Type Ia supernovae \citep[SNIa, e.g.,][]{nomoto:84,timmes:95,hillebrandt:00,dominguez:01,thielemann:04,travaglio:11,pakmor:12,seitenzahl:13,hillebrandt:13}.
-During the AGB phase, light elements like carbon, nitrogen and fluorine can be significantly produced, dependent on the initial mass range, in addition to heavy \spr\ elements \citep[e.g.,][]{herwig:04a,karakas:10,cristallo:11,bisterzo:11}.
-In particular, low-mass AGB stars are responsible for the production of the main \spr\ component in the solar system, explaining the \spr\ abundances between strontium and lead, and for the strong \spr\ component, mainly contributing to the solar lead inventory \citep[e.g.,][]{gallino:98,travaglio:01a,sneden:08}.
+Stars with different initial masses and metallicities contribute in different ways to the production of elements.
+Low- and intermediate-mass stars contribute to the chemical evolution of the interstellar medium over longer time scales than massive stars, firstly during the advanced hydrostatic phases via a stellar wind and (predominantly) late in their lives during the asymptotic giant branch phase \cite[AGB e.g.,][]{iben:83,busso:99,herwig:05}.
+These stars also have the possibility to contribute to element production much later in time as Type Ia supernovae \citep[SNIa, e.g.,][]{nomoto:84,timmes:95,hillebrandt:00,dominguez:01,thielemann:04,travaglio:11,pakmor:12,seitenzahl:13,hillebrandt:13}.
+During the AGB phase, light elements like carbon, nitrogen and fluorine can be significantly produced, depending on the initial stellar mass, in addition to heavy \spr\ elements \citep[e.g.,][]{herwig:04a,karakas:10,cristallo:11,bisterzo:11}.
+In particular, low-mass AGB stars are responsible for the production of the main \spr\ component in the solar system explaining the \spr\ abundances between strontium and lead; they are also responsible for the strong \spr\ component, which mainly contributes to the solar lead inventory \citep[e.g.,][]{gallino:98,travaglio:01a,sneden:08}.